ELEVATE-Project/documents/src/docusaurus/docs/notifications.md

 Organization administrators will receive email notifications:

-* When they are assigned organization administrator permissions.
+* When they are assigned Organization Administrator permissions.
 * After they upload a list of users to the application.
 In the email notification, they can view the CSV file containing the following information about the listed users:

     * Assigned user ID